About the course

 - narrative non-fiction.

 The residences in particular offer an intensive workshop- and seminar-based forum for ideas exchange and for the opening up of creative and critical frameworks within which to develop writerly and analytical skills.
-There is a strong element of one-to-one tutorial teaching and tutorials take place within residences and retreats, and relate to the on-going work produced for the course.
+There is a strong element of one-to-one tutorial teaching.
+Tutorials take place within residences and retreats, and relate to the on-going work produced for the course.

 You will be assigned a supervisor who will work closely with you throughout the development of the year two final project and extended essay.
 All assessed work throughout the two years of the course is subject to one-to-one feedback and discussion with a tutor.
 This intensive, one-to-one input, combined with the highly interactive workshop and seminar sessions, is a distinguishing feature of the course.